 In some cases, this disorder can resolve itself on its own within a few weeks or months.
 Those who are experiencing significant pain may be looking for a quicker solution.
 Some find it helpful to apply a hot or cold compress to the sore area, and give it a gentle massage.
 Since there is a link between stress and TMD disorder, relaxation techniques can help decrease symptoms; mindfulness practices and yoga can reduce tension.
 Light stretching of the jaw can provide relief.
 Some dentists recommend eating softer food and abstaining from chewing gum or biting your nails.
 Over-the-counter anti-inflammatory pills can reduce swelling.
 Medical disciplines that can assist with the treatment of TMD disorder include massage therapy, chiropractic care, acupuncture, physiotherapy, and dental assistance.
 If the TMD disorder is caused by teeth grinding or clenching, a mouth guard can be helpful.
 In extreme cases, where the joint is swollen and painful, a steroid is injected into the jaw.
 Cases where movement is severely restricted and the pain is intense might require surgery.
 Although this is rare, it involves replacing the temporomandibular joint altogether.

-If you are concerned that you have TMD, you may be looking for a Winnipeg dental office.
+If you are concerned that you have TMD, you may be looking for a TMJ specialist in Winnipeg.
 The dentists at East Kildonan Dental group are experienced at treating this common problem.
 We can offer helpful aids for the varying causes of this disorder.
 If you experience teeth grinding at night, we can create a custom night guard to alleviate your symptoms.
 Contact us today and we will provide solutions to help you manage TMD disorder.